 In this digital age, the smartest brands are the ones that make use of social media monitoring.
 The process of social media monitoring allows brands to keep track of their online reputation and image.
-However, with the size and complexity of data increasing day by day, brands need to understand not only how to make use of this data but also about how to cope with this growing data.
+However, with the size and complexity of data increasing day by day, brands need to understand not only how to make use of this data but also how to cope with this growing data.
 We have previously seen the influence of artificial intelligence on social media monitoring.
 In this article, we look at how a sub-branch of artificial intelligence, i.e. machine learning is affecting social media monitoring.
-From improved sentiment analysis to real-time evolution of algorithms, a lot of changes can be expected due to machine learning.
+From improved sentiment analysis to the real-time evolution of algorithms, a lot of changes can be expected due to machine learning.

 #1 Maintaining a good reputation

 Currently, social media managers are most concerned about conversation management.
 It is a critical challenge for managers to inspect content for trolls and opponent businesses.
 This type of content tries to spoil the community’s experience through offensive messages and indecent content.

 In a recent Business of Reviews study, it was found that 79% of interviewed business owners feel that online forum posts, comments, and reviews are valuable for the reputational and financial footing of their brands.
 Additionally, 31 percent of the owners believed that they are looking for effective ways to monitor and regulate negative content.
 The survey concluded that brands believe monitoring negative content was necessary for better marketing strategy and customer service.